MilanVives/monitoringURLS/readme.md

 - Status changes trigger WebSocket events
 - Frontend updates specific tiles without refresh
 - Uptime statistics recalculate automatically
+- **Each user's tile shows the number of submissions (based on unique email) in parentheses next to their name.
+Only the latest submission is fully visible; earlier ones are grayed out.**

 ### Configuration